 (Bonapartism is the political ideology of Napoleon Bonaparte.
 In government speak, it is a dictatorial executive with a weak and ineffectual legislative body, filled with sycophants.)

 Luck and fate mix into Dante’s imprisonment.
 Dante escapes and becomes fabulously rich.
 Dante travels the world after his escape and searches for information about people in his life before imprisonment.

 A cloak of mystery surrounds Dante as he appears in the lives of his friends and enemies.
 The cloak is removed at perfect moments in each episode.
 He endeavors to understand his friends and enemies strengths and weaknesses.

 Dante rewards his friends and punishes his enemies.
 Plans for revenge and exposure of his enemies’ misdeeds are cleverly woven into the story.
 Each colluding villain is defeated by his own human weakness.

 Danglars’ greed becomes his destruction.
 Villifort’s lies lead to madness.
-Fernand’s false accusation of Dante, and the loss of Mercedes’ love drive him to commit suicide.
+Fernand’s false accusation, and the loss of Mercedes’ love drive him to commit suicide.

 The story is a tangled web of relationships, guilts, and crimes that are satisfyingly resolved by the end of the book.
 Overcoming life’s adversity and justice’s triumph are the appeal of “The Count of Monte Christo”.